johnnovak/gridmonger-site/source/maps-and-levels.rst

 Managing maps &  levels
 =======================

-To add a new level, press :kbd:`Ctrl+N` shortcut to open the **New Level** dialog.
-You need to provide the level properties plus the dimensions of the level.
+To add a new level, press :kbd:`Ctrl+N` to open the **New Level** dialog, You need to provide the level properties plus the dimensions of the level.
 The other difference is that you cannot enter a level comment at creation.